An explicit presentation of the centre of the restricted rational Cherednik algebra: Introduction

-In section $4$ we prove Corollary~\ref{cor2} that in the symmetric case there is an isomorphism between $A(\lambda)^+$ and the ring of functions on the scheme theoretic fibre of a special map denoted $\pi$.
-As we will see this will allow us to exploit a connection to Schubert cells via the Wronski map.
+In Section $4$ we prove Corollary~\ref{cor2} that in the symmetric case there is an isomorphism between $A(\lambda)^+$ and the ring of functions on the scheme theoretic fibre of a special map denoted $\pi$.
+This will allow us to exploit a connection to Schubert cells via the Wronski map.
 Schubert cells are well understood and crucially the fibres of the Wronskian map can be explicitly written in terms of generators and relations.
-This is explained in more detail in section $6$.
-Unfortunately this connection only exists for the symmetric group case and not more general wreath product groups.
+This is explained in more detail in Section $6$.
+Unfortunately this connection only exists for the symmetric group case and not the more general wreath product groups.
 This is enough to completely describe the endomorphism rings of the baby Verma modules and hence the entire centre in the symmetric group case.
 By labelling the irreducible representations of $S_n$ by partitions of $\lambda\vdash n$ we derive Theorem~\ref{thm24} which explicitly describes $A(\lambda)^+$ in terms of generators and relations.
 Using elementary results concerning partitions we can show that $A(\lambda)^+$ can be directly computed from the Young diagram $D_\lambda$ of $\lambda$. \begin{thm}(\ref{thm25}) Let $\lambda\vdash n$ be a partition.
 The algebra $A(\lambda)^+$ is the quotient

 by the ideal $I$ that is generated by $n$ homogeneous elements $r_1,\dots,r_n$.
 The $r_s$ are ordered so that $\mathrm{deg}(r_s)=s$.
 The monomials appearing in $r_i$ are products of cells which share neither a row or column in $D_\lambda$.
 In other words if $\square_{i,j}\square_{k,\ell}$ is a factor of some monomial in the $r_s$ we must have that $i\neq k$ and $j\neq \ell$.
 The coefficients of the generators of $I$ are given by Proposition~\ref{prop8}. \end{thm} Since we can describe the rings $A(\lambda)^+$ explicitly in terms of generators and relations it follows we can do the same for the indecomposable blocks of $\overline{H}_c(S_n)$ and hence the entire centre.
-The main result of this paper is a generalisation of the first theorem to the wreath product case. \begin{thm}(\ref{thm32}) There is an isomorphism of the centre of $\overline{H}_c(S_n\wr\mathbb{Z}/\ell\mathbb{Z})$ for generic $c$